Elijah-d-Dev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes ownership of from one grouo to another
+changes owner to another person same with the group